datastax/csharp-driver/doc/features/components/README.md

 # Driver components

-The driver contains four different components that you can choose to interact with Cassandra nodes.
+The driver contains four different components that you can choose to interact with DSE nodes.

 - [**Core component**](core): The core component is responsible for maintaining a pool of connections to the cluster and executes the statements based on client configuration.